 AT&T Digital Life home automation and mobile control

 First of all, if you want Digital Life in your home, you need high-speed internet.
-If you can’t remember what speeds your ISP promised, test your service out right here.
+If you can’t remember what speeds your ISP promised, test your service out on our speed test tool.

 According to the FCC, your internet needs to hit 25 Mbps to be “high-speed.”¹ If your internet speeds are below that, you want something faster.
 Otherwise, Digital Life won’t work properly.